• checkbox logo Reduce debt by up to 80%

 Read our guide – CRA – Notice Of Collection Explained

-To combat this, you may be able to file a T1 Adjustment form with the CRA to reduce the expenses you claimed in 2019.
-Once your net income exceeds $5,000, you would become eligible and not have to pay the CERB back.
-We recommend talking to a tax accountant or tax lawyer to see if this is possible.
+To address this issue, you may have the option to file a T1 Adjustment form with the CRA to lower the expenses you claimed in 2019.
+Once your net income surpasses $5,000, you would become eligible for CERB benefits and would not be required to repay them.

-The Canadian Government and the CRA understand that for many Canadians, the pandemic is still not over.
-Many remain ill, or out of work.
-As such, the CRA is not applying the full force of their collection efforts in regard to the pandemic benefit, but this could change now that the December 2021 deadline passed.
+The Canadian Government and the CRA understand that for many Canadians, the pandemic did not end when lockdown stopped.
+Many remained ill, or out of work.
+As such, the CRA was not applying the full force of their collection efforts.

-We, and CRA, encourage you to repay your CERB overpayment if you received the benefit in error.
+However, now that the December 2021 deadline has passed, ineligible receivers of the benefit have a responsibility to pay back the funds.
 If you fail to do so, the debt will be added to your income tax bill.

 When income tax is owed to the CRA, they will withhold your income tax refunds and any other benefits, including Canada Child Benefit, until they have been paid back in full.
 They also charge 6% annual interest, which is compounded daily!